PreAfford: Universal Affordance-Based Pre-Grasping for Diverse Objects and Environments

 \subsection{Point-Level Affordance for Robotic Manipulation}

-Affordance, defined as the action possibilities associated with an object or environment to an agent \cite{gibson1978ecological, nguyen2023open, chen2022cerberus, cui2023strap, li2022toist}, plays a crucial role in robotic manipulation.
-In point-level affordance learning, we learn dense affordance maps as the actionable visual representations to suggest action possibilities at every point in point clouds of 3D objects.
-Recent literature has applied point-level affordance learning to various scenarios \cite{wu2021vat, mo2021where2act, nguyen2023open, li2023gendexgrasp, ning2023where2explore, ling2024articulated, li2024unidoormanip, wu2023learningenv, zhao2022dualafford, mo2022o2o}, providing dense and actionable information for downstream executions.
+Affordance, originally defined as the action possibilities linked to an object or environment for an agent \cite{gibson1978ecological,nguyen2023open,chen2022cerberus,cui2023strap,li2022toist}, is vital in robotic manipulation.
+Point-level affordance learning involves creating dense affordance maps as actionable visual representations that suggest possible actions at every point on point clouds of 3D objects.
+Recent studies have applied point-level affordance learning to various scenarios \cite{wu2021vat,mo2021where2act,nguyen2023open,li2023gendexgrasp,ning2023where2explore,ling2024articulated,li2024unidoormanip,wu2023learningenv,zhao2022dualafford,mo2022o2o}, providing detailed and actionable information for subsequent robotic actions.

-Numerous empirical investigations have demonstrated that point-level affordance exhibits a robust geometry-aware capability, as evidenced by its effective generalization across both within-category \cite{wu2023learning, wang2022adaafford} and inter-category \cite{ju2024robo, ning2023where2explore, mo2021where2act, zhao2022dualafford} scenarios, showcasing its adaptability to novel objects.
+Empirical research has shown that point-level affordance has a robust geometry-aware capability, effectively generalizing across both within-category \cite{wu2023learning,wang2022adaafford} and inter-category \cite{ju2024robo,ning2023where2explore,mo2021where2act,zhao2022dualafford} scenarios.
+This demonstrates its adaptability to new objects and situations.

-Our work further extends point-level affordance to guiding pre-grasping manipulations, which considers diverse geometries and diverse kinds of \textit{environments}, demonstrating that point-level affordance handles more complicated scenarios with high accuracy and promising generalization ability.
+In our research, we expand the application of point-level affordance to guide pre-grasping manipulations, considering various geometries and environmental contexts.
+This advancement shows that point-level affordance can manage more complex scenarios with high accuracy and strong generalization potential.